TheMindset/Dog_Sitter_be/README.md

 ### /graphql?query={currentUser{lastName,email,distance,dogs{name},location{city}}}&google_token=GOOGLE_TOKEN

-Returns an authenticated user, based on the specified google_token.
+Returns an authenticated user, based on the specified google_token. (*the google_token params is required*).
 Returns nil if no user has the specified google_token.
 After authentification available attributes for _currentUser_ are:

 * id - ID